gabrielsacampos/imobapp/README.md

 ## 3-party APIs

-### **ImobziService** is responsable for consume all data from Imobzi API, processing and formatting this data, and storing it in our database
+### **ImobziService**: Responsable for consume all data from Imobzi API, processing and formatting this data, and storing it in our database

 - Imobzi
   - ImobziContacts \*('**/contacts**' is the endpoit to get info about contacts and organizations on Imobzi)